 1. Choose popular models:

-The older the car is, the more it loses value.
-Selling it after 3-4 years will help minimise losses.
+The older the car, the more it depreciates.
+Selling after 3–4 years helps minimize losses.

 • Japanese cars (Toyota, Honda):